Updated March 18, 2026

 Sunday & Holiday Shopping Ban

-All of Vienna — most retail shops are closed Sundays.
+All of Vienna and Austria — nearly all retail shops are closed on Sundays and the 13 Austrian public holidays.

 How to avoid

-Do your shopping on weekdays or Saturdays.
-Wien Hauptbahnhof (main train station) has shops open 7 days a week.
+Do all shopping on weekdays or Saturdays.
+Stock up on essentials before Sunday.
+Wien Hauptbahnhof (main train station) has a supermarket and shops open 7 days a week.
+Gas stations sell basic groceries on Sundays.
+Restaurants and cafés are open as normal.

 Transport

-Fines up to €726 for cycling violations.
+Vienna takes cycling rules seriously, with fines up to €726 for violations.
 Stay OUT of pedestrian zones unless explicitly marked for bikes.
-Cyclists must use bike lanes where they exist.
-Tourists walking in bike lanes is a major annoyance for Viennese — and cyclists will let you know.
+Cyclists must use bike lanes where they exist — failing to do so is an offense.
+Cycling on sidewalks is prohibited.
+Riding without lights at night carries heavy fines.
+Tourists walking in bike lanes is a major annoyance and safety hazard — Viennese cyclists will let you know loudly.
+The city has an extensive bike lane network (over 1,600 km), and with the rise of rental bikes and e-scooters, enforcement has increased.

 How to avoid

 Use bike lanes where available.
-Never cycle in pedestrian zones.
+Never cycle in pedestrian zones unless signs explicitly allow it.
 When walking, stay out of bike lanes (they're often red-colored).
+Use lights at night.
+If renting a CitiBike or e-scooter, follow the same traffic rules as regular cyclists.

 Alcohol